sbg/bco-app/README.md

 docker run --rm -p 3838:3838 --name sb gcs
 ```

-### Log into the app
+### Open the app

-After the container is running

-- Open `http://127.0.0.1:3838` in your web browser.
+After the container is running, open http://127.0.0.1:3838 in your web browser.

-- Use the username/password `sevenbridges`/`sevenbridges` to log in.
+(If required, use the credential `sevenbridges`/`sevenbridges` to log in.)

 ### Clean up the container and image after running